timescale/docs.timescale.com-content/tutorials/visualizing-time-series-data-in-tableau.md

 ### Step 1: Setup Tableau to connect to TimescaleDB

-If you are using Timescale Cloud, navigate to the [Timescale Cloud portal][timescale-cloud-portal] and locate your `host`, `port`, and `password`.
+Locate the `host`, `port`, and `password` of your TimescaleDB instance.

-Connecting your Timescale Cloud instance to Tableau takes just a few clicks, thanks to Tableau’s built-in Postgres connector.
+Connecting your TimescaleDB instance to Tableau takes just a few clicks, thanks to Tableau’s built-in Postgres connector.
 To connect to your database add a new connection and under the ‘to a server’ section, select PostgreSQL as the connection type.
 Then enter your database credentials.